teresam3/CodeQuiz/README.md

 ## Acceptance Criteria

-GIVEN I am taking a code quiz
+GIVEN I am taking a code quiz //
-WHEN I click the start button
-THEN a timer starts and I am presented with a question WHEN I answer a question
-THEN I am presented with another question
+WHEN I click the start button // fcn for it to start THEN a timer starts and I am presented with a question //fcn for a counter WHEN I answer a question //create arrays for the questions THEN I am presented with another question
 WHEN I answer a question incorrectly
 THEN time is subtracted from the clock
 WHEN all questions are answered or the timer reaches 0